 5. Quinoline Yellow (E104)

+This yellow food coloring is used in products such as ice cream and energy drinks.
 This substance is already banned in many countries including Australia, America, Japan and Norway because it is thought to increase the risk of hyperactivity and asthma attacks.

 Translate ini.